sathiyatskrj/Speechmate/README.md

 ---

-## 🌏 The Mission: A Voice for the Voiceless

 **"When a language dies, a world disappears."**

 Every 14 days, an elder passes away, and with them, a library of wisdom burns to the ground.
 We are losing the songs of the forest, the names of the medicinal herbs, and the stories of our ancestors.
 The silence is growing.